OmegaPhil/kvirc-memoserv-integration-script/README.md

 Dependencies
 ============

-Mail command of your choice - I use [sendemail](http://caspian.dotconf.net/menu/Software/SendEmail/), a perl script currently packaged in Debian.
-This script must be told how to invoke it (see later).
+Optionally a mail command of your choice - I use [sendemail](http://caspian.dotconf.net/menu/Software/SendEmail/), a perl script currently packaged in Debian.
+This script must be told how to invoke it (see later) - if you don't configure a command, the script will complain when it detects memos.

 Uninstallation